13stefan31/web-news-rest-api-demo/README.md

 Author can only make posts and provide requested changes.

 About this project structure as you can see I have divided every entity in separate folders.
-Base directory consiste controller, repository, service and middlevare class which will be extended so I use them as a "template" for other classes.
+Base directory consists controller, repository, service and middleware class which will be extended so I use them as a "template" for other classes.
-All entities are divided in different service providiers.
+All entities are divided in different service providers.
 All depedency injections are resolved inside service providiers.

 #### For this project you must have mail.trap account.